-We notice a few important things in the graphs.
-First, that both the \npipe and \ffp datasets present largely identical results.
-Second, that the significance of deviation in the northern hemisphere is in general flared compared to the southern hemisphere.
-While the southern hemisphere significance is within the $2\sigma$ band in general, the northern hemisphere shows significance of $2\sigma$ or more for most of the scales.
-The third important thing that we notice is the very significant deviation in the number of components between the observations and simulations at the threshold $\nu = 0.5$, at $FWHM = 80', \Res = 128$, which is at degree scale.
-The significance of difference for the \npipe datasets stands at approximately $3.5\sigma$.
-For the \ffp dataset, two of the maps, namely \texttt{C-R} and \texttt{SMICA}, exhibit higher significance at approximately $4\sigma$ and $4.1\sigma$ respectively, while the two other maps, namely \texttt{NILC} and \texttt{SEVEM}, exhibit a $3.4\sigma$ deviation.
-Figure~\ref{fig:hist_b0_0_5} in the appendix presents the distribution of Betti numbers at this threshold, which maybe approximated as a Gaussian, which justifies ascribing a $\sigma$-significance to the differences.
+We notice a few important things in the graphs: first, that both the \npipe and \ffp datasets present largely identical results; and second, that the significance of deviation in the northern hemisphere is in general flared compared to the southern hemisphere.
+While the southern hemisphere significance is within the $2\sigma$ band in general, the northern hemisphere shows a significance of $2\sigma$ or more for most of the scales.
+The third important thing that we notice is the very significant deviation in the number of components between the observations and simulations at the threshold $\nu = 0.5$, at $FWHM = 80', \Res = 128$, which is approximately at the degree scale.
+The significance of the difference for the \npipe datasets stands at approximately $3.5\sigma$.
+For the \ffp dataset, two of the maps, namely \texttt{C-R} and \texttt{SMICA}, exhibit a higher significance at approximately $4\sigma$ and $4.1\sigma$, respectively, while the two other maps, namely \texttt{NILC} and \texttt{SEVEM}, display a $3.4\sigma$ deviation.
+Figure~\ref{fig:hist_b0_0_5} in the appendix presents the distribution of Betti numbers at this threshold, which can be approximated as a Gaussian; this justifies ascribing a $\sigma$ significance to the differences.
 Figure~\ref{fig:vis_excursion0_5} presents the visualization of the structure of the temperature field at $\nu = 0.5$ for the northern hemisphere.
-Clock-wise from top-left, we present the field for the observed CMB map, as well as three randomly selected simulated samples that are presented in a different color scheme.
+Clockwise from the top left, we present the field for the observed CMB map, as well as three randomly selected simulated samples that are presented in a different color scheme.
 We notice that the observed map exhibits smaller and more fragmented structures compared to the simulations.
 The largest connected structures in the observed and simulated maps are traced by connected edges, and it is evident that the simulations display larger connected structures compared to the observational map.

-For the loops, The highest deviation recorded is at $N = 64, FWHM = 160'$ for the northern hemisphere.
+For the loops, the highest deviation recorded is at $N = 64, FWHM = 160'$ for the northern hemisphere.
 The \npipe dataset exhibits a $3.4\sigma$ deviation, while the \ffp dataset shows a $3.2\sigma$ deviation at this scale.
-At $\Res = 128, FWHM = 80'$, the \npipe dataset exhibits a maximum of $3\sigma$ deviation, while the \ffp dataset exhibits a $2.6\sigma$ deviation.
+At $\Res = 128, FWHM = 80'$, the \npipe dataset shows a maximum deviation of $3\sigma$, while the \ffp dataset exhibits a $2.6\sigma$ deviation.